katie608/dsa/README.md

-# dsa
+# Data Structures and Algorithms
-Data structures and algorithms
+Github repository to keep track of my homework for the class Data Structures and Algorithms.